 Software applications as complex as those we offer contain undetected errors or failures, especially when products are first introduced or new versions are released.
 Despite extensive testing by us and by our customers, we have in the past discovered errors in our software applications and will do so in the future.
 As a result of past discovered errors, we experienced delays and lost revenues while we corrected those software applications.
 In addition, customers in the past have brought to our attention "bugs" in our software created by the customers' unique operating environments, which are often characterized by a wide variety of both standard and non-standard configurations that make pre-release testing very difficult and time consuming.
 Although we have been able to fix these software bugs in the past, we may not always be able to do so.
 Our software products may also be subject to intentional attacks by viruses that seek to take advantage of these bugs, errors or other weaknesses.
-Any of these events may result in the loss of, or delay in, market acceptance of our software applications and services, which would seriously harm our sales, results of operations and financial condition.
+Any of these events may result in the loss of, or delay in, market acceptance of our software applications.